Information Systems Studies

 Students who graduate with a concentration in Information Systems will be able to:

-7. work effectively with others on teams; and
+- work effectively with others on teams; an